 Abusive commercial vehicle litigation is built on presenting misleading evidence to the jury—whether inflated medical bills or prejudicial evidence about a commercial vehicle operator’s conduct.
 The Legislature can rebalance this by clarifying the rules for how these lawsuits are tried and ensuring juries have the necessary facts to award a fair verdict.

-Allows the parties to a lawsuit to present a jury with a variety of types of information about the true value of the healthcare services provided, not just the amount billed.
+Allows parties to a lawsuit to present more information about the true value of the healthcare services provided, not just the amount billed by the healthcare provider.

-Along with evidence of the amount billed, the jury should be provided the amount that would be paid for the services by health insurers, Medicaid, Medicare and other sources so it can determine a fair and reasonable amount to award to the plaintiff.
+Along with evidence of the amount billed, the jury should be provided the amount that would be paid for the services by health insurers, government payors, and other sources so it can determine a fair and reasonable amount to award to the plaintiff.

 Note: Bill language is subject to change throughout the legislative process.